top of page

 Research suggests that employee autonomy contributes to their being happy and more productive at work.
 Every successful business needs happy employees, so you must cultivate a culture of allowing your employees to carry out assigned tasks without bugging them with too many check-ups.
 While follow-up is very much advised, it should not smother creativity and productivity.

 If possible, you can set up a daily reporting system to monitor their progress at work.
-Also, keep in mind that it's a work-from-home arrangement, so you need to understand that people will likely have different approaches to getting things done.
-As such, you might want to focus more on results and overall productivity, and less on processes and procedures.
+Also, keep in mind that it's a remote work arrangement, so you need to understand that people will likely have different approaches to getting things done.
+As such, you might want to focus more on results and overall productivity, and slightly less on processes and procedures.

 The bottom line is, trust is very important in any working arrangement, but it's even more crucial in a remote work set-up.
 If you can't trust your employees to get the job done, then maybe a remote work model is not for you.